If you are over the age of 50, fitness is essential. It has a profound influence on your health and well being.

-A trainer will be able to help ensure that you are performing the exercises right.
+A trainer will be able to help ensure that you are performing the workouts right.
 No matter how long you have been doing strength training, your form is vital.
 You will be working hard and not getting results if you do not nail down your style right off the bat.

 Boomer Fitness Tip #2 – Get Your Diet on Track

 We have all heard that “we are what we eat.”
-Remembering this will help you achieve your fitness goals.
+Remembering this will help you achieve your goals.
 Strength training is way more effective when your diet is where it should be.

-Strength training will be demanding more from your body.
+It will be demanding more from your body.
 You will have to provide your body with all the fuel that it needs to perform.

 Some great workout foods to put on your shopping list include: